JacobHearst/swift-evolution/proposals/nnnn-regex-reverse-matching.md

 ```

 ### Regex builders
-This proposal adds support for both positibe and negative lookbehind assertions when using the Regex builder, for example:
+This proposal adds support for both positive and negative lookbehind assertions when using the Regex builder, for example:

 ```swift
 // Positive Lookbehind